 I have realized that I've learned a lot from my dad about how to take risks, the importance of enjoying your work, how to run a business, and trust.
 He usually did not sit down to teach me these things explicitly but modelled them.
 Sometimes I share these lessons with you and apply them to issues that you face. (image: Me & Dad circa 1967)

-Just because your work doesn’t always look like work, doesn’t mean you don’t get to take a real vacation.
+Jo VanEvery, Academic Career Guide · How to take a vacation Just because your work doesn’t always look like work, doesn’t mean you don’t get to take a real vacation.
 You already deserve this vacation; it’s not a reward for achieving summer goals.
-In fact, not only do you deserve a vacation, you need a vacation.
-You work hard.
-Fatigue impairs cognitive function, the thing you […]Read More »
+In fact, not only do you deserve a vacation, you need a […]Read More »

 If you don’t make and protect time for thinking big thoughts, writing, and other research tasks no one else will.